lctzz540/poseapi/README.md

-Clone this repository and then run the script below:
+## Clone this repository and then run the script below

 ```bash
 streamlit run app.py